buidler-labs/hashgraph-venin-docs/src.docs/markdown/quick-start.md

 log(await liveContract.get());
 ```

-By convention, when calling `Contract.newFrom` and passing it a `path` of a `.sol` file, Strato expects to find the solidity contract code in the `contracts` folder.
+By convention, when calling `Contract.newFrom` and passing it a `path` of a `.sol` file, Venin expects to find the solidity contract code in the `contracts` folder.
 This is configurable via the `HEDERAS_CONTRACTS_RELATIVE_PATH` environment variable.

 If you were to run this code snippet, you would end up with a complaint issued by `ApiSession.default` saying something about a network not available issue.
-That's because Strato does not know, out of the box, to which network you want to connect.
+That's because Venin does not know, out of the box, to which network you want to connect.

 We'll discuss configuration aspects in the upcoming page, but for now, to make this running, just create a `.env` file in your project root directory and have the following values defined: